PranithVP/Daily-News-Bot/README.md

 # Daily-News-Bot
-A python program that uses Reddit to like, tweet and retweet on Twitter.
+A python program that uses Reddit posts to formulate tweets on Twitter.

 The Reddit API is accessed via [PRAW](https://praw.readthedocs.io/en/stable/), and the Twitter API via [Tweepy](https://docs.tweepy.org/en/stable/).